ocharoh1/Javascript-Projects/30-days-javascript/Weather-app/README.md

-Weather App
+# Weather App

 A sleek, responsive weather application that provides real-time weather information for any location worldwide.
 Built with HTML, CSS, and JavaScript, utilizing the WeatherAPI for accurate weather data.

-🌟 Features
+# 🌟 Features

-Real-time Weather Data: Get current weather information for any location Responsive Design: Works seamlessly on desktop and mobile devices Clean UI: Modern interface with gradient background and intuitive layout Detailed Information: Shows temperature, humidity, wind speed, and local time Default Location: Loads with Nairobi weather data on startup
+**Real-time Weather Data:** Get current weather information for any location **Responsive Design:** Works seamlessly on desktop and mobile devices **Clean UI**: Modern interface with gradient background and intuitive layout **Detailed Information:** Shows temperature, humidity, wind speed, and local time **Default Location:** Loads with Nairobi weather data on startup

-🚀 Demo
+# 🚀 Demo

 Check out the live demo: Weather App
+#
 💻 Technologies Used

 HTML5